tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  45 minutes

-In this exercise we will setup monitoring for our AVD host pools.
+In this exercise, you will setup monitoring for our AVD host pools.
 There are multiple reasons why monitoring serves a critical role; troubleshooting, performance, security, etc. There are also multiple components that make up the AVD service, which can add some variation on how customers implement monitoring (e.g., adding additional third-party solutions).
 By the end of this exercise, you will have the following monitoring capabilities enabled:

 -   Diagnostic logging for the AVD service